Gender Construction Kit Logo

 • injecting Sustanon

 Leeds Gender Identity Team have produced a detailed guide to injecting Sustanon.
-Brighton Health and Wellbeing Centre have a video guide on how to inject Sustanon.
+The Health Centre at the University of Sussex also have a guide including videos on how to inject Sustanon.

 • injecting Nebido (testosterone undecanoate)